RomanistHere/Measureland/MigrtionPlan.md

 - write an article about how awesome svelte is
 - write an article about how we handle popup/sidebar opening
 - track user flow

+- check the issue where polybool fails and we have group icons instead of single ones